Cadence Bank (CADE) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for CADE is $25.88, which is $2.87 above than the current price.
-The public float for CADE is 182.62M, and at present, short sellers hold a 5.06% of that float.
-The average trading volume of CADE on August 31, 2023 was 1.48M shares.
+The average price recommended by analysts for Cadence Bank (CADE) is $25.88, which is $3.35 above the current market price.
+The public float for CADE is 182.62M and currently, short sellers hold a 5.06% of that float.
+On September 07, 2023, CADE’s average trading volume was 1.46M shares.

 CADE’s Market Performance

-CADE stock saw a decrease of 0.76% in the past week, with a monthly decline of -9.32% and a quarterly a decrease of 26.22%.
-The volatility ratio for the week is 2.51%, and the volatility levels for the last 30 days are 2.79% for Cadence Bank (CADE).
-The simple moving average for the past 20 days is -5.88% for CADE’s stock, with a -2.31% simple moving average for the past 200 days.
+CADE stock saw a decrease of -3.10% in the past week, with a monthly decline of -14.06% and a quarterly a decrease of 8.09%.
+The volatility ratio for the week is 3.02%, and the volatility levels for the last 30 days are 2.98% for Cadence Bank (CADE).
+The simple moving average for the last 20 days is -6.09% for CADE’s stock, with a simple moving average of -3.92% for the last 200 days.

 Analysts’ Opinion of CADE